The media can play an important role in helping to maximize the impact of your traffic safety outreach efforts. In order to

 The first step in developing your story for media consumption is identifying the key messages you want to communicate to your target audience.
 What message do you want people to remember?
 Are you asking them to become aware of an issue, alter their opinion or change their behavior?
 By narrowing down your focus, and repeating your key messages often, you’ll have better success in reaching your audience.

 Once you have determined your key messages, it’s important to develop your media angle or “hook.”
 What is it about your program or event that makes it newsworthy, links it to the community or affects the public?
 Is there a current trend affecting your issue?
 The more you can simplify the message, the more likely your chances for success.

 Tactics are specific tools used or actions taken to reach your target audience(s) and assist you in meeting your goal.
 Tactics always flow directly from your stated objectives and goal and they are never done simply for the sake of doing something.
 They are done with a specific intent and end-goal in mind.

 Media relations is one tactic from a long list of communication disciplines.
 Media relations tactics comprise of a number of tools: media release, media advisory, media conference, etc).
 Which tactic(s) you use will, again, be based on your overarching goal and your identified target audience.

 For example, if you are trying to encourage the use of bicycle helmets among children of a specific ethnic population, the tactics used to communicate your message will be very different than if you were trying to reach adult men with anti-DUI messages.
 The channels through which these two groups receive information are likely to be very different.

 Media List Development

-Lastly, it will be important to create an updated, comprehensive media list to help in distribution of your media materials.
+Lastly, it will be important to create an updated, comprehensive media list to help in the targeted distribution of your media materials.